AikoFTW/uniselfie/README.md

 ## License

 This website template is created for UniSelfie.
+Modify as needed for your business.